kyleschaeffer/menu.js/README.md

 </style>
 ```

 The **menu.js** script will add special CSS classes to both the menu container and the canvas when activated.
 Use the `ui-menu-active` CSS class to alter the appearance of the menu when it is activated, and use `ui-menu-canvas-active-%` to alter the appearance of the canvas (replace `%` with the off-canvas style name you are using).
+[See the demo.](http://oldrivercreative.com/menu/example-custom.html)

 ### Responsive menu visibility
 You can create responsive menus that are visible or collapsed in certain viewports.
 Add a CSS class and postfix (such as `menu-hidden-xs`) to your menu container to begin.